-The directors have reviewed the company's cash flow forecast for the year to 30 June 2023 and, in the light of this review and the current financial position, They are satisfied that the company has or has access to adequate resources to continue in operational existence for the foreseeable future.
+The directors have reviewed the company's cash flow forecast for the year to 30 June 2025 and, in the light of this review and the current financial position, they are satisfied that the company has or has access to adequate resources to continue in operational existence for the foreseeable future.

 The external auditors are responsible for independently auditing and reporting on the company's annual financial statements.
-The annual financial statements have been examined by the company's external auditors and their regort is presented on pages 6 to 7.
+The annual financial statements have been examined by the company's external auditors and their report is presented on page 6 to 7.

-The annual financial statements set out on pages 8 to 16, which have been prepared on the going concern basis, was approved by the board of directors on 25 August 2022 and was signed by:
+The annual financial statements set out on pages 8 to 16, which have been prepared on the going concern basis, were approved by the directors on 30 August 2024 and were signed on its behalf by: